 - Business and society; 6 credits

 (2) The Executive Master of Management is a 90-credit study.
 The nominal length of study for the full Master of Management degree, is three years part-time.

-a) The Executive Master of Management degree has been attained when the student has passed three Master of Management programmes.
-Each programme counts 30 credits.
+a) The Executive Master of Management degree has been attained when the student has passed Master of Management courses and/or programmes of a total of 90 credits.

-b) Students who have completed and passed three programmes of 90 credits in all meet the requirements for independent work at a higher level, cf. Regulations relating to the Master's Degree Requirements.
+b) Students who have passed Master of Management courses and/or programmes of a total of 90 credits, meet the requirements for independent work at a higher level, cf. Regulations relating to the Master’s Degree Requirements.

 c) Students who obtain a degree in Executive Master of Management at the International School of Management (ISM) in Lithuania will attain the degree when the student has passed three Master of Management programmes, in addition to the final Master of Management programme.
 Each programme accounts for 30 credits.

 d) A Master of Management programme counts 30 credits.
 A Master of Management programme can be put together using one or more individual courses.
 The combination of individual courses which a candidate wants to put together must not have any overlaps in subjects, and must be approved in advance by BI Norwegian Business School.